I've been working at UCL as Lecturer since September 2013 (Lecturer is the British equivalent of Assistant Professor in the North American system).

 Hartshorne, Joshua, Yasutada Sudo, and Miki Uruwashi (2013) Are implicit causality pronoun resolution biases consistent across languages and cultures?
 Experimental Psychology, 60(3): 179-196. doi: 10.1027/1618-3169/a000187 [ link ]

-Bylinina, Lisa, Eric McCready, and Yasutada Sudo (2015) Notes on perspective-sensitive anaphora: The case of Japanese zibun.
+Bylinina, Lisa, Eric McCready, and Yasutada Sudo (2015) Notes on perspective-sensitivity.
 To appear in [TBA].

 Sudo, Yasutada (2014) Presupposition satisfaction in attitude contexts and modal subordination.
 In Luka Crnic and Uli Sauerland (eds.), The Art and Craft of Semantics: A Festschrift for Irene Heim.
 Vol.2. pp.175-199.
 Cambridge, MA: MITWPL.